 Step 2: Arrive Early

 ArtWalk is a large event, it takes place all throughout Downtown.
 For the best chance to complete the entire map you will want to arrive as early as possible.
-The event officially runs from 5 p.m. – 9 p.m. and you could spend four full hours going in and out of every participating location, and that is without shopping and having dinner.
+The event officially begins at 5 p.m. and most locations close at 8 or 9 p.m. and you could spend four full hours going in and out of every participating location, and that is without shopping and having dinner.
 So make the most out of your time and give yourself enough time to visit all the artists, eat until full, and shop until you drop!

 Step 3: See as many artists as possible